 When we feel that we have the skills needed for success, we are more likely to take actions that will help us to achieve our goals.

 Connection or relatedness

-We need to experience a sense of belonging and attachment to other people
+We need to experience a sense of belonging and attachment to other people.

 We like to feel in control of our own behaviours and goals.
 The sense of being able to take direct action that will result in real change plays a major part in helping us to feel self-determined.

-People with high self-determination tend to believe they have control over their lives; are highly self-motivated; are goal-oriented and take responsibility for their actions and behaviours.
+People with high self-determination tend to believe they have control over their lives, are highly self-motivated, are goal-oriented and take responsibility for their actions and behaviours.

 This kind of self-determined growth does not, however, happen automatically.
 While we’re oriented towards it, it still needs to be nurtured and developed.
 It takes a healthy dose of self-awareness and self-control, and benefits from the support that comes from a strong social network.
-It also needs us to be curious, to continue to learn and practice new skills – not just at work, but outside of work too.
+It also needs us to be curious, to continue to learn and practise new skills – not just at work, but outside of work too.
 Gaining mastery in any field, whether a hobby, sport or academic subject, helps to make us feel that we have the autonomy and the freedom to shape our own destinies.